malan88/kandr/1/notes.md

   it was unnecessary and not typical practice in 1989/1990 when ANSI was declared).
 However, I will from here out declare it and provide a return value for the reasons that (a) gcc complains and (b) it's good practice.
+- It is interesting that K&R would like you to mindlessly copy out a program without completely understanding it until, afterward when they explain it.
+I would think they would explain concepts in the program before we copy it!